Diversity, equity, and inclusion for problems in additive number theory: The moral of the story

 The problems in this paper may interest only a minority of number theorists and, perhaps, only a minority of additive number theorists and additive combinatorialists, but, as the history of the sum-product conjecture and Freiman's theorem suggests, inclusion of a diversity of problems into the additive number theory discussion may be not only equitable but even beneficial to the larger mathematical community.

-It suggests one of Aesop's fables.
+It suggests one of Aesop's fables~\cite{aesop}.
 Aesop lived in ancient Greece between 620 and 564 BCE.
-Herodotus, in the fifth century BCE, mentioned him in his \emph{Histories} in Book II, Chapter 134, where he referred to him as a fable writer and says he was a slave\ldots.
+Herodotus, in the fifth century BCE, mentioned him in his \emph{Histories} (Book II, Chapter 134), where he referred to him as ``Aesop the maker of fables'' and writes that he was a slave of Iadmon, a Samian.
 Aesop's fables were transmitted orally and not collected and written down until three centuries after Aesop's death.
 Stories have been added continuously and are still being added, so it is not clear which of Aesop's fables were recited by Aesop.

 One of the oldest and most famous of Aesop's fables is variously known as ``The Old Man and His Sons'' or ``The Bundle of Sticks''.
-It is numbered 53 in the Perry Index.
+It is numbered 53 in the Perry Index~\cite{perr52}.

-\begin{quotation} An old man had many sons who were always quarreling with one another.
-He had often begged them to live in harmony, but without success.
-One day he called them together, and producing a bundle of sticks, he asked them each to try and break it.
-Each tried with all his strength, but the bundle resisted their efforts.
-Then, cutting the cord that bound the sticks together, the old man told his sons to break them separately.
-This was done with the greatest ease. ``See, my sons,'' he exclaimed, ``the power of unity!
-Bound together by brotherly love, you can defy almost every mortal ill; divided, you will fall a prey to your enemies.'' \end{quotation}
+\begin{quotation} There was an old man who had many sons.
+The sons were always fighting with each other, and the father kept trying unsuccessfully to get them to stop.
+One day he collected a large number of sticks, and, with a rope, tied them together into a thick bundle.
+He asked his sons to break the bundle.
+One by one they tried and failed.
+Then the father cut the rope and gave his sons the individual sticks, which they broke with ease. ``Working together, you can succeed,'' the father told them. \end{quotation}

 The moral of the fable is: In unity there is strength.

 This is a good way to think about the diversity of problems in additive number theory.